isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         try {
             p = new Gadget(s);
             // ...
+            delete p;
         }
         catch (Gadget_construction_failure) {
             delete p;
             throw;
         }
     }

 This code is messy.
 There could be a leak from the naked pointer in the `try` block.
-Not all exceptiones are handled.
+Not all exceptions are handled.
 `deleting` an object that failed to construct is almost certainly a mistake.
 Better: